Mentem-Auream/Clean-google.com---extension/README.md

   - "Search in Google" and "I'm Feeling Lucky" buttons
   - "Gmail" and "Images" links
   - Google Apps button
-- Forces Google to stay in **light mode**
-- Works automatically when you visit Google
+- Works automatically when you visit Google.com

 ## Installation